putthisonwannapong/spotifyproject-azure-databricks/README.md

 Python, PySpark

 ### Services
-**1. Azure Databricks** : Make use of notebooks to write code for extracting artist and song data from the Spotify API, load the data into Azure containers, transform it into the desired format, and create a Delta table from the transformed data for further analysis.
+**1. Azure Databricks** : Make use of notebooks to write code for extracting artist and song data from the Spotify API, load the data into Azure containers, transform it into the desired format, create a Delta table from the transformed data, and register it to a catalog for further analysis.
+**2. Azure Data Lake Storage Gen2** : Store Spotify raw data and transformed data (Delta Table).
+**3. Azure Data Factory** :
+**4. Microsoft Power BI** :